digipolisantwerp/dataaccess_aspnetcore_deprecated/readme.md

 ## EntityContext

-You inherit a DbContect object from the EntityContextBase class in the toolbox.
+You inherit a DbContext object from the EntityContextBase class in the toolbox.
 This context contains all your project-specific DbSets and custom logic.
 The constructor has to accept an IOptions&lt;EntityContextOptions&gt; as input parameter, to be passed to the base constructor.
 This EntityContextOptions object is constructed from the DataAccess options, configured in the Startup class (see higher).

 For example :